omnetpp/omnetpp/doc/src/userguide/neddoc.rst

    The resulting NED documentation

 The documentation contains various inheritance and usage diagrams that make it easier to understand complex models.
-The diagrams are also cross-linked, so that when you click on a box, the corresponding model element's documentation will be opened.
+The diagrams are also cross-linked, so when you click on a box, the corresponding model element's documentation will be opened.
 The NED model elements are also exported graphically from the NED Editor.
 These static images provide cross-referencing navigation for submodules.